 You still want to include all the same details that we outlined in the Average ICA – but now I want you to consider and research how this Inclusive ICA, built from the most marginalized characteristics, may differ from your Average ICA.

-As a white person, I know that the experience of a person of color is different from mine – and without taking an Inclusive ICA into consideration, I would likely assume my existing audience is white like me, and my marketing would fail to resonate with a majority of non-white people.
+As a white person, I know that the experience of a person of color is different from mine – and without considering an Inclusive ICA, I would likely assume my existing audience is white like me, and my marketing would fail to resonate with a majority of non-white people.

 And the same can be said for all the other demographic differences.